 They come as a pain, aches, and diseases that you won’t notice until the damage has been done.
 The only way the body counters the effect of these radicals is through the antioxidants present in the body.

 After a lot of observational research, scientists have concluded that coffee’s high antioxidant effects reduce the risk of these diseases.
 Currently, there are many studies that agree with this conclusion.

 Linked to a Reduced Risk of Many Diseases

 Coffee has also been reported to have a beneficial effect on the overall mental health of people.
-Women who drink often have a lower chance of depression and suicide.
+Some studies found that women who drink often have a lower chance of depression and suicide.

 Unnoticed Antioxidants in Coffee

 Even decaffeinated coffee will still contain the antioxidant called Cafestol.
 It acts as the bile modulator in the human body.
 The Cafestol also acts as an anti-inflammatory agent in the human brain.
 According to a study, this antioxidant helps improve memory.

 Trigonelline is an antibacterial compound and can help one prevent tooth decay.
 The compound is one of the bitter alkaloids that are present in coffee.
 It adds a special type of great aroma to the coffee.

 There is a higher percentage of the compound in roasted coffee than green coffee.
 It also has a higher percentage of Arabica coffee than Robusta coffee.
 Another thing to note about this compound is how it degrades to other compounds when it is being roasted.